haroldtreen/haroldtreen.github.io/_posts/2016-10-19-recurse-center-week-3.md

 I realized there was a lot for me to explore outside of RC.
 As a result, no evenings were spent 100% at RC last week.

 I went to shows, tech events and meet-ups.
 This relieved a lot of the pressure I was putting on RC.
 Instead of expecting RC to fulfill all my needs, I was being proactive in seeking out alternative spaces.
-It helped me disassociate a bit and regain some sense of autonomy.
+It helped me disassociate a bit and regain autonomy.

 #### **I connected with other RCers.**